AlaxCrow/repo-remoto/README.md

-# repo-remoto
+# repo-remoto depois do clone

-Antes de fazer a pull
+descrição inserida no repositório depois do clone